Approved

 follows:

-4. Shall have successfully competed MFRI Hazardous Materials Operations or equivalent.
+Shall have successfully competed MFRI Hazardous Materials Awareness or equivalent.

-5. Shall have successfully completed MFRI Emergency Vehicle Operator Course or equivalent or successful completion of the Company/Department Diver Operator Training Program
+Shall have successfully completed Company/Department Diver Operator Training Program.

 a.
 FEMA IS-700: NIMS, An Introduction.